 Don’t be responsible for another statistic

-More than ever, female athletes are playing sports and striving to win a scholarship.
+More than ever, female athletes are playing sports, training hard, and striving to win a scholarship.

 They’re sacrificing quality training time with sports performance coaches like us to play another season of AAU basketball, club soccer and showcase softball.

 So we’ve got to do OUR part and educate and empower coaches and parents alike to not only help athletes reach their potential, but also prevent them from LIMITING their potential due to injury.
 While we cannot prevent all injuries, experience and education have shown us we can certainly have a major hand in preventing many of them due to inadequate strength and body control.